 The real catalyst for its explosion in popularity was the outbreak of the World War I in 1914 (it is worth remembering that at this point, all British women were excluded from voting).

 Women's conversion to football went hand in hand with a wider societal shift brought about by the war.
 With swathes of young men heading off to the battlefields, many never to return, women filled their roles in factory jobs, and took up new positions in the burgeoning munitions industry.
-They also adopted the same choice of recreation, with football encouraged for its physical and moral benefits.
+They also adopted the same choice of recreation, with football encouraged for its physical and morale benefits.

 READ MORE: Sexism Still Rules in British Football

-One of the most significant sides emerged from the Dick, Kerr and Co. ammunitions factory in Preston.
-Known as Dick, Kerr's Ladies F.C. (pictured above), they enjoyed incredible success during the war, and even after they were effectively excluded from the sport in 1921.
+One of the most notable sides emerged from the Dick, Kerr and Co. ammunitions factory in Preston.
+Known as Dick, Kerr's Ladies F.C. (pictured above), they enjoyed incredible success during the war and even after they were effectively excluded from the sport in 1921.
 The women began by beating their male colleagues and formed a team, with Alfred Frankland, a draughtsman at the factory, becoming their manager.
 On Christmas Day 1917 at Deepdale, they beat Arundel Coulthard Factory 4-0 in front of 10,000 people.

 Dick, Kerr's Ladies played to collect funds for wartime charities. £600 was raised from their Christmas Day match, a considerable sum at the time.
 The club became so successful that they poached players from other teams and were soon playing games across England, Wales and Scotland.

 They continued to do so after the war, with the money raised going to injured ex-servicemen.
 In March 1919, 35,000 people were in attendance for a game in Newcastle.
 They also played a visiting French women's side –with 25,000 turning out to see them win the opening game 2-0 – and travelled across the Channel for a return tour in the autumn of 1920.
 By this time there were around 150 women's teams in England.